russellwhitaker/uap-clj/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 24.51-b03, mixed mode)
 ```

 ## Use

 ### commandline (CLI)

-Although this utility was written with the overall goal of providing a small set of Hive UDF functions for extracting browser and O/S data from useragent strings, I've also provided a simple mechanism for creating a basic report outside Hadoop/Hive from the unix commandline:
+Although this library was written with the overall goal of providing a small set of Hive UDF functions for extracting browser and O/S data from useragent strings, I've also provided a simple mechanism for creating a basic report outside Hadoop/Hive from the unix commandline:

 ```bash
 /usr/bin/java -jar uap-clj-0.1.0-SNAPSHOT-standalone.jar <input_filename> [<optional_out_filename>]
 ```

-This command takes as its first argument the name of a text file containing one useragent per line, and prints a headerless TSV (tab-separated) file (defaults to `output.tsv`) with this format:
+This command takes as its first argument the name of a text file containing one useragent per line, and prints a headerless TSV (tab-separated) file - defaulting to `output.tsv` - with this line format:

 `useragent string<tab>browser family<tab>browser major<tab>browser minor<tab>browser patch<tab>os family<tab>os major<tab>os minor<tab>os patch<newline>`

-The resulting file is headerless and can be be trivially imported by your favorite spreadsheet or database ETL tool.
+The output file is headerless and can be be trivially imported by your favorite spreadsheet or database ETL tool.

-This run option is available as well, particularly useful during development:
+A Leiningen-based run option is available as well, which is particularly convenient during development:

 ```bash
 lein run <input_filename> [<optional_out_filename>]
 ```

-Note that the above instructions assume you're using the standalone .jar for development & portability, which will get you running quickly, but it's generally a better thing to use the mininal jarfile which _doesn't_ pull in 50Mb of dependencies (in this case `uap-clj-0.1.0-SNAPSHOT.jar`) and install your dependencies on your classpath.
+Note that these instructions assume you're using the standalone version of the project .jar file, for development & portability: this will get you running quickly, but it's almost always a better thing to use the mininal jarfile instead, since it _doesn't_ pull in 50Mb of dependencies.
+To enable this, you'll need to install prerequisite dependencies (specified in `project.clj`) on your classpath.

 ### Hive UDF

-After generating a .jar file - in this case, a standalone uberjar for testing - `scp` to your HDFS client host and copy to a location in HDFS (here, `hdfs:///shared/jars`), then confirm that that `ADD JAR` works in your hive client:
+After generating a .jar file, `scp` it to your HDFS client host and then `hadoop fs -put` it in an HDFS directory (e.g. `hdfs:///shared/jars`), then confirm that doing an `ADD JAR` of the new jarfile succeeds:

 ```bash
 hive> list jars;